 It's a cross between a cobbler and a crustless crumb pie.
 It's a dessert more than a cake in the traditional way, but we call it that because it uses a boxed cake mix.

-How to assemble a dump cake
+How to assemble and bake a dump cake

 - Bottom layer: it's usually fruit-based, but there are other types, like the pumpkin dump cake, that don't include them.

-You can use canned, store-bought pie filling, or make your own.
-I usually make it because I usually don't find purchased fillings that I like.
-And they're so easy to make from scratch!
+You can use canned, store-bought pie filling or make your own.
+They're easy to make from scratch!
 Yes, super easy, just check this peach pie filling recipe. - Top layer: it involves two ingredients, cake mix and butter.
-I like to mix both and use melted butter because the topping is crunchier and bakes better (like the cherry dump cake).
-But the original recipes call for evenly sprinkling the boxed mix and covering it with thin slices of cold butter, as we do in this chocolate cherry dump cake.

 Family style desserts

 Dump cakes are baked in ceramic or glass dishes and then taken to the table.
 They are not removed from the pan.
-Similar to crisps and crumbles.

 What type of dish to use

-Choose a nice baking dish, one you like to showcase on the table.
+Choose a nice baking dish you like to showcase on the table.

-Also, a cast-iron skillet fits this type of dessert if you like the Southern way.
+Also, a cast-iron skillet fits this type of dessert if you like a Southern style.

 How to serve dump cakes